Introduction

 Results Communication

-Tell Stories, Not Just Numbers: Pair quantitative metrics with qualitative stories.
-"We reduced loan processing time from 5 days to 4 hours" is good.
-"We reduced loan processing time from 5 days to 4 hours, which meant Mrs. Santos in Cebu got her small business loan approved the same day she applied, allowing her to purchase inventory for the holiday rush that grew her business by 35%" is compelling.
+Tell stories, not just numbers.
+Pair quantitative metrics with qualitative narratives.
+Reporting that "we reduced loan processing time from 5 days to 4 hours" is good.
+Reporting that "we reduced loan processing time from 5 days to 4 hours, which meant Mrs. Santos in Cebu got her small business loan approved the same day she applied, allowing her to purchase inventory for the holiday rush that grew her business by 35%" is compelling.

 Avoiding Common Transformation Pitfalls